ai-genie/chatgpt-vscode/README.md

 - There is no guarantee that the extension will continue to work as-is without any issues or side-effects.
 Please use it at your own risk.
 - This extension never uses/stores your personally identifiable information.
-- This extension collects metadata to improve its features.
+- If you would like to help us improve our features please enable the telemetry in the settings.
+It's disabled by default but if you enable it, it will start collecting metadata to improve its features.
 No personally identifiable information is collected.
-You can opt-out from telemetry either by setting the global 'telemetry.telemetryLevel' or 'genieai.telemetry.disable'.
+You can opt-out from telemetry either by setting the global 'telemetry.telemetryLevel' or by setting 'genieai.telemetry.disable' to true(Disabled by default).
 The extension will respect both of these settings and will collect metadata only if both allow telemetry.
 We use the official telemetry package provided by the vscode team [here](https://github.com/Microsoft/vscode-extension-telemetry) to understand this extension's usage patterns to better plan new feature releases.
 - We assume no responsibility of any issues that you may face using this extension.
 Your use of OpenAI services is subject to OpenAI's [Privacy Policy](https://openai.com/privacy/) and [Terms of Use](https://openai.com/terms/).
 - 💻 OpenAI: https://openai.com/
 - 🧪 Uses [NodeJS OpenAI API wrapper](https://github.com/transitive-bullshit/chatgpt-api)